trailofbits/algo/docs/deploy-from-macos.md

 You'll need to install Python 3 before you can run Algo.
 Python 3 is available from several different packagers, three of which are listed below.

-**IMPORTANT:** At this time you **cannot** use Python 3.8 or later with Ansible on macOS.
-Choose a recent version of Python 3.7 instead.

 ## macOS 10.15 Catalina

 Catalina comes with `/usr/bin/python3` installed.
 This file, and certain others like `/usr/bin/git`, start out as stub files that prompt you to install the Developer Command Line Tools the first time you run them.
 Having `git` installed can be useful but whether or not you choose to install the Command Line Tools you **cannot** use this version of Python 3 with Algo at this time.
 Instead install one of the versions below.